LAUNCH A LEGACY

 As our programs grow to meet demand, it is critical we secure more space.
 We need your help to complete construction of our new Education Center in Lake Union Park.
 Designed by award-winning Olson Kundig Architects and built by Schuchart Construction, the 9,200 square-foot Wagner Education Center and Bill Garden Boatshop will help The Center for Wooden Boats meet the growing public demand for its programs.

-We have raised $5.6 million of the $6.4 million needed to build the Wagner Education Center.
-With 12% to go, the end is in sight.
-Your support can help us reach our goal and finish the interior build-out of the building.
+We have raised $6.1 million of the $6.6 million needed to complete construction and outfitting of the Wagner Education Center.
+The end is in sight.
+Your support can help us make sawdust in the new boat shop, increase classes and put more kids in boats.

 FREQUENTLY ASKED QUESTIONS

 The largest project in the capital campaign is the construction of the Wagner Education Center in Lake Union Park.
 The new 2-story building will augment CWB’s existing floating structures by providing additional classroom and exhibit spaces.
 The first floor features the Bill Garden Boatshop, a tribute to the designer and friend of CWB, where boats will be built and maintained and where traditional maritime skills can be showcased.
 The building also features an expanded classroom to aid in the increasing number of youth classes and field trips.